Chorus-bdd/chorus-js-react-calculator/README.md

 A sample project which demonstrates how the Docker version of Chorus interpreter can be used to test a React / Redux APP running under Docker compose

-*Chorus 3.0.x is an early access build, there may be changes before the official 3.0.0 release*

 ### Building and Running the calculator app locally

 You will need: